oluwadunni1/Mint-classics-inventory-analysis/README.md

 ## Key Findings

 The analysis aimed to identify the most suitable warehouse for closure based on inventory efficiency and sales performance.
-The key steps and insights gained from our approach are as follows:
+The key steps and insights gained from my approach are as follows:

 ### **1. Warehouse Capacity Analysis**
 - Evaluated total storage utilization for each warehouse.